gnozl/RhymeEngine/docs/checkpoint1_tests.md

 # Checkpoint 1 Test Cases
 ## Feature: Store Text as Objects
 ### Test Setup

-- Test file:
-  `tests/test_text_storage.cpp
+**Test files:**
+ `tests/test_word.cpp`
+ `tests/test_line.cpp`
+ `tests/test_text.cpp`

+Build system:
+`cmake`

+Run command:
   `
-- Build system: CMake with CTest
-- Run command:
-  `
   ctest --verbose
   `

-### Test 1: Normal Operation
+### Test 1: Word
 -
 **What it tests**:
 - Stores an input word into a Word object
+- Converts the input into the correct phonemes
+- Prints the Word object correctly
+- Counts the syllables in the word

 **Expected result**:
-- Word is created using pronunciations in dict.txt
+- Word is created from the text using constructor
+- Word is printed using std::cout << override
+- Syllables are counted using Word::isVowel()

 **Result**: ✅ Pass